-After a decade in the C-suite, I can help you navigate the leadership landmines so they don’t explode in your lap.
-You can avoid burnout, minimize health scares, and build a team that gets the job done.
+After more than a decade in the C-suite, I can help you navigate the leadership landmines so they don’t explode in your lap.
+You can avoid burnout, minimize health scares, and build a resilient team that can thrive through volatility.

 In 2007, I landed in my first significant leadership role.
 It was amazing.
 CFO of a $4 million company that multiplied itself many times over in the coming years.
 We built an exceptional team, and I was constantly traveling.

 It almost destroyed me.
 My weight ballooned by more than 30 pounds.
 I had all sorts of odd health problems.
 I was exhausted and cranky, and I wasn’t very good at preventing the stress from rolling down to my teams.
 Within a few years, I knew I had to step away and regroup.